Self-contained relaxation-based dynamical Ising machines: V model

+Indeed, defining vectors $\vec{s}_m$ by their polar angles $\pi \xi_m/2$ turns~\eqref{eq:mdII-objective-vector} into~\eqref{eq:mdII-objective}.
 A model similar to~\eqref{eq:mdII-objective-vector} (with $N$-dimensional $\vec{s}_m$) was introduced by Goemans and Williamson in~\cite{goemansImproved1995}, where it appeared naturally as the average value of the cut produced by rounding the SDP solution relatively to random hyperplanes.
-From this perspective, $\mathcal{C}_{\IIind}(\boldsymbol{\xi})$ can be called a 2D Goemans-Williamson (\mdII) model.
-Respectively, we will call the Ising machine with the dynamics determined by this model simply \mdII-machine.

 This model has a property that distinguishes it in the family of dynamical Ising machines.
 Starting from a non-binary state, the \mdII-machine evolves to a state that trivially rounds to a spin configuration producing a cut at least as large as that obtained by the best rounding of the starting state (see Theorem~\ref{thm:optimal-rounding}).
 An important consequence of this property is that the \mdII-machine can be used for rounding and simple post-processing of the output of relaxation-based Ising machines, as illustrated by Fig.~\ref{fig:round-flow}.
 Therefore, a dynamical system driving the Ising machine can be chosen freely, for instance, on the ground of efficiency to solve particular instances of optimization problems.